Liquorice Allsorts Cake (with Chocolate Fudge Frosting)

 Cake:

-- In a large bowl, sift the flour, vanilla sugar, cocoa, baking powder and baking soda.
-Stir in the white and brown sugar.
+- Stir in the white and brown sugar.

-- In a separate bowl, whisk the milk, oil and eggs until well combined.
+- In a separate bowl, whisk the milk, vanilla, oil and eggs until well combined.

 - Add the wet ingredients to the dry and fold together.
 Add the chopped chocolate.